lira1914-gif/TransformaDiabetes/replit.md

 # TransformaDiabetes - Revertir DM2

 ## Overview
 TransformaDiabetes is a health and wellness web application dedicated to reversing type 2 diabetes through functional nutrition education.
 It offers educational content, a diagnostic assessment, success stories, and guided pathways to address insulin resistance from a root-cause perspective.
+The platform features a **7-day free trial** with $5 USD/month subscription pricing thereafter.
 The platform aims to build trust, reduce health anxiety with an empathetic, wellness-focused design, and provide a clear path to health transformation.

 ## User Preferences
 Preferred communication style: Simple, everyday language.